Ream-Team/help/assistant/index.md

 Copy the API token.
 We recommend not closing the API token pop-up until you have completed uploading it to Ream, because you will not be able to view it again.

-Finally, open [Ream account settings](https://app.tryream.com/settings/account) and paste your Anthropic API token into the Anthropic API Key field.
+Finally, open <a href="https://app.tryream.com/settings/account" target="_blank">Ream account settings</a> and paste your Anthropic API token into the Anthropic API Key field.
 Click "Save" and Ream Assistant features should now be available in the app!

 ![Ream Anthropic settings](ream-anthropic.jpeg)